 No doubt you will notice that we have provided a lot of information here on our website, but there are many other places you can go to do your own research.

-The Family Court of Australia and the Federal Circuit Court of Australia have produced a number of PDF’s that may help you understand the steps involved and provide tools and resources to help you transition through this potentially upsetting time in your life with more ease.
+The Federal Circuit Court and Family Court of Australia has produced a number of PDF’s that may help you understand the steps involved and provide tools and resources to help you transition through this potentially upsetting time in your life with more ease.